lorisleiva/blog-2019-vuepress/articles/20200315 Visualise your users as Minecraft villagers/index.md

 A _Minecraft Mod_ is a Minecraft extension that one can code in **Java** using the [Minecraft Forge](http://files.minecraftforge.net/) API.

-The _Minecraft Forge_ API is not an official API but it is widely used by Minecraft developers as Minecraft is not 100% open source. _Minecraft Forge_ is extremely useful since it provides an encapsulation of the entire Minecraft ecosystem by decompiling the private parts of Minecraft and combining them with the open source parts of Minecraft.
+The _Minecraft Forge_ API is not an official API but it is widely used by Minecraft developers as Minecraft is not 100% open-source. _Minecraft Forge_ is extremely useful since it provides an encapsulation of the entire Minecraft ecosystem by decompiling the private parts of Minecraft and combining them with the open-source parts of Minecraft.

 Now, explaining how to write your first Minecraft Mod from scratch is a long process that would take all of the focus away from this article.
 Furthermore, the _Minecraft Forge_ API changes slightly at every new major version of Minecraft so learning how to Mod requires to always check the latest tutorials available.
 For these reasons, I'm going to through the **set up points** very quickly and provide some **additional content** if you'd like to dig more into it.